developersIndia/website/.github/CONTRIBUTING.md

 ## Git Commit Messages Style Guide

-When you contributions to the project are ready & you're comfortable committing the changes, you need to pass an apt message to the `git commit` command.
+When your contributions to the project are ready & you're comfortable committing the changes, you need to pass an apt message to the `git commit` command.
 And this section of the document will guide you through on writing good & proper `git commit` messages.

 As mentioned earlier, code should be self-documenting, we believe the same principle should apply to `git commit` messages as well.
 While perusing through version control history, a second person should be able to quickly grasp what that specific commit contains after reading it's message.